MaxvandenBoom/ieegprep/README.md

 # IeegPrep
-IeegPrep is a python library to read and pre-process Intracranial Electroencephalography (iEEG) data that is structured according to the iEEG Brain Imaging Data Structure (BIDS)
+IeegPrep is a python library to read and pre-process Intracranial Electroencephalography (iEEG) data that is structured according to the Brain Imaging Data Structure (BIDS)

 ## Install

 ```
-pip install ieegpreg
+pip install ieegprep
 ```

 ## Usage